borodayev/mongoose-history-diff/README.md

 ## Contribution

-Feel free to submit pull request.
-Also, be sure all tests has passed otherwise pull request won't be merged.
+Feel free to submit a pull request.
+Also, be sure all tests have passed otherwise pull request won't be merged.

 ## License